andy-byers/CalicoDB/DESIGN.md

 ### Pages
 Pages are the basic unit of storage that make up the database file.
 Every time we access the database file, it is to either read or write an entire page of data.
-The page size is chosen at the time a database is created and must be a power of two.
+The page size is chosen at the time the database is created and must be a power of two.
 Note that pages are similar to, but not the same as, blocks.
 When we talk about blocks, we are referring the same concept, but with respect to the WAL file rather than the databasee file.
 All pages begin with a page header, except for the root page, which places the file header first.